 Place your heaviest stuff into smaller boxes so you can lift them more easily, and pack lighter items in bigger containers.
 Make sure to reinforce heavier boxes with extra tape.
 Of course, you’ll want to fill all boxes to capacity so there aren’t any empty spaces.
 You can do this by using paper or bubble cushioning roll.
 Boxes that aren’t completely full can crumple or cave in easily, risking damage to what’s inside.

 And we don’t just mean standing up while you’re packing up your stuff (hardy har har).
 Your plates and other dinnerware, books, picture frames, and anything else you can think of should be packed upright.
 Use packing paper or Styrofoam in between each item for padding.

 You Mean There’s a Way to Pack Your Shoes?

 Too often, we just throw all our shoes into a box and pray for the best (with, too often again, less than ideal results).
 There’s a better way!
 Instead, make sure your shoes are clean and dry before packing, wrap them in paper, and place them in their original boxes if possible.
-Also consider weaving thin bubble wrap in between the pairs for extra protection against scuff marks.
+Also consider weaving thin bubble cushioning roll in between the pairs for extra protection against scuff marks.